-Below is the image with the colours adjusted to try to remove age-related browning.
+Below is the image with the colours computer-adjusted to try to remove age-related browning.

 - Medium: oil on canvas.